MicrosoftDocs/Viva/Viva/solutions/organizational-network-analysis/organizational-network-analysis.md

 1. Run a **Network person query**.
 2. Select a population of top influencers based on the Influence metric:
     1. Set a threshold or sort based on the Influence metric.
-    1. Select the top 10% of the whole company population.
+    1. Select the top 10% of the whole company population (or any other percentage you want to address in the analysis).
 3. Flag the selected individuals in step 2 as influencers.
 4. Pivot the data in Excel with various HR attribute combinations using the flag in step 3.